Adaptive High-Level Tight Control of Prostate Cancer: A Path from From Terminal Disease to Chronic Condition: Introduction

 \section{Introduction}

-The analysis that follows of our proposed adaptive high-level tight control (HLTC) treatment of resistant prosatte cancer predicts improved outcome compared to conventional therapies, either by maximizing the total drug response time before progression or, most importantly, transforming the disease into a chronic condition for a wide range of patient conditions.
+The analysis that follows of our proposed adaptive high-level tight control (HLTC) treatment of resistant {prostate} cancer predicts improved {outcomes} compared to conventional therapies, either by maximizing the total drug response time before progression or, most importantly, transforming the disease into a chronic condition for a wide range of patient conditions.
 This prediction could serve as a guide to improve current adaptive chemotherapy treatments.
 We suggest that clinicians might explore the possibility of implementing HLTC, i.e. waiting for the disease to advance further rather than initiating treatment too early.
 This kind of ``watchful waiting'' approach before treatment is not uncommon in practice, at least historically \cite{chapple2002watchful}, but we take it a large step further.
 Our simulations indicate that, with the approach developed in the following, 19 of the 32 patients we analyzed could potentially have become chronic prostate cancer survivors.
 In what follows, we present a detailed analysis of how it is possible to make the disease chronic.

-The central approach of this paper is on competition between populations within confined ecological niches and the regulation of these populations via the clinician responding to changes in prediction competing cell populations.
+The central approach of this paper {focuses} on competition between populations within confined ecological niches and {on how clinicians can regulate these populations by responding to changes in their relative abundances}.
 Cancer ecosystems are characterized by their carrying capacities, that is, the maximum number of cancer cells that can be supported by the environmental resources available in that niche is finite and computable.